QubesOS/qubes-doc/Qrexec3Implementation.md

 };
 ```

 The client then should reply with its own `MSG_HELLO` and `peer_info`.
 If protocol versions don't match, the connection is closed.
-TODO: fallback for backwards compatibility.
+TODO: fallback for backwards compatibility, don't do handshake in the same domain?.

 Details of all possible use cases and the messages involved are described below.